 During my internship, I spent four months in restorative clinics in different hospitals in Jeddah.
 I worked with consultants and assisted with restorations, absorbing as much knowledge as possible.
 I attended many lectures and workshops during this period, especially concerning composites and veneers.
 Entirely dedicated to lifelong learning, I plan to always study towards further career advancement in my field with a central focus on operative dentistry.

-As a Teaching Assistant in Operative Dentistry at King AbdulAziz University, I have continued to learn many things that will enable me to hit the ground running in your program and excel.
-My long-term goal, after several more years of advanced training, is to give my all to the academic world of dentistry and make my mark as a creative teacher of Operative Dentistry, passing on the torch to new generations of Saudi students of oral surgery.
-My special interest in the area of public health dentistry will enable me to progressively contribute to the cause of dental care and dental surgery in my country for those who can least afford to pay for it, the underserved.
-I also look forward to doing research in this area when I am further along in the development of my career.
+As a Teaching Assistant in Operative Dentistry at King AbdulAzizAbdulaziz University, I have learned many things that will enable me to hit the ground running in your program and excel.
+After several more years of advanced training, my long-term goal is to give my all to the academic world of dentistry and make my mark as a creative teacher of Operative Dentistry, passing on the torch to new generations of Saudi students of oral surgery.
+My particular interest in public health dentistry will enable me to progressively contribute to the cause of dental care and dental surgery in my country for those who can least afford to pay for it, the underserved.

 I thank you for considering my application for advanced training in Operative Dentistry.